dwave-examples/knapsack/README.rst

 Knapsack
 ========

-This code runs the knapsack problem.
-The knapsack problem is well-known optimization problem, for example found in packing shipping containers on docks.
-To solve on a D-Wave system, we reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).
+Consider a problem found in packing shipping containers on docks.
+One has a collection of objects; each object has a value, and a weight.
+The shipping container has a weight capacity which it can hold.
+The goal is to pack the shipping container in order to:

-The knapsack problem presents a collection of objects.
-Each object has a value, and a weight.
-The knapsack has a weight capacity which it can hold.
-The goal is to pack the knapsack in order to:
+1) maximize the sum total of the values of the objects put into the container
-1) maximize the sum total of the values of the objects put into the knapsack
+2) fill up the container so that the total weight is less than or equal to the container's capacity.

-2) fill up the knapsack so that the total weight is less than or equal to the knapsack's capacity.
+This problem is known as the knapsack problem.
+The knapsack problem is well-known optimization problem, To solve on a D-Wave system, we reformulate this problem as a quadratic unconstrained binary optimization problem (QUBO).

 Usage
 -----